-Voices for Biodiversity’s podcast editor Joshua Dudley interviewed Dr. Devin in December 2021.
+Voices for Biodiversity’s podcast editor Joshua Dudley interviewed Dr. Reese in December 2021.
 To listen to the podcast, click here.

 I got my feet wet in fieldwork as an intern for the Conservancy of Southwest Florida in the 1980s.
 Literally.
 My feet got wet when my supervisor, biologist Dave Addison, unflappably led me through the waist-high water of Florida wetlands to conduct a natural areas inventory.
 While I worried about slipping into alligator wallows, he showed me how to identify each plant we came across.
 Dave and I became fast friends — nothing fosters friendship quite like exploring many miles of cypress swamp.
 On the weekends, Dave took me to meet other Conservancy interns who were helping with sea turtle monitoring.

 Just over 30 years later, on July 3, 2019, at 12:03 am, Conservancy intern Kellie Bashaw abruptly stopped a few feet from the sea turtle tracks she had spotted in the dim glow of the red headlights of her ATV.
 She dismounted and followed the trail of disturbed sand up the beach to the edge of the vegetation, looking intently for the familiar dark shape.
 Hearing a rustling in the sea oats, Kellie squinted into the shadows and spotted her quarry.
 It was a huge loggerhead turtle who, with alternating strokes of her rear flippers, was flicking sand aside as she excavated her nest cavity.
 The side-to-side motion of her body slowed and eventually stopped.
 With her flippers on either side of the egg chamber, she then began to drop eggs.

 Loggerhead sea turtle “Emily” laying eggs in her fifth nest of the year on Keewaydin Island, FL.
 Photo by Dave Addison.